SharayuBokde/HeadSpaceCoders/README.md

 # Equinox
 All of your Environmental Updates at a single platform

-This project was built at DJACM Lines Of Code 2.0 hackathon
+This project was built at DJACM Lines Of Code 2.0 Hackathon.

 Team name: HeadSpaceCoders
 <br>